thaian161/react-playground/6 - Unit-Testing/readme.md

 - **Test combination of multiple building blocks**
 - 1 project contain **couple of integration tests**
-- Aslo important but focus on unit tests in most cases
+- Also important but focus on unit tests in most cases

 ### 3. End to End Tests